ncharris93/preact-sandbox/README.md

 ## Getting Started

+### Docker

+- `npm run dev` - serves a docker container with the development server on running on localhost:5173
+- `npm run build:web` - builds a docker container with production code.
+  - outputs to `./build` (can be modified in `./scripts/build.sh`)

+### Native ( Be sure to serve the app first )

+- `npm run ios` - runs an iOS simulator pointing to a running server instance
+- `npm run android` - runs an Android simulator pointing to a running server instance

+## Original Vite Commands

-- `npm run dev` - Starts a dev server at http://localhost:5173/
+- `npm run OG:dev` - Starts a dev server at http://localhost:5173/
+- `npm run OG:preview` - Starts a server at http://localhost:4173/ to test
+  production build locally

+## Other

 - `npm run build` - Builds for production, emitting to `dist/`

-- `npm run preview` - Starts a server at http://localhost:4173/ to test production build locally

-- `npm run docker` - builds and serves a docker container with the development server.
-Note, you'll need to run `npm run docker --build` if the app dependencies change

-- `npm run ios` - runs an iOS simulator pointing to a running server instance (run after serving app)
+  - utilized in `Dockerfile` for building the app

-- `npm run android` - runs an Android simulator pointing to a running server instance (run after serving app)
+- `npm run sync` - syncs files to native apps